Studying Lizard Love Through Citizen Science

-Regular readers of this blog know that we are very passionate about studying Southern California’s urban biodiversity.
-Because this region is so big and so much of it is private property where we can’t easily do surveys, we enlist people (aka citizen scientists) all across the region to help us study the local biodiversity.
+Because this region is so big and so much of it is private property, we enlist people (aka community scientists) all across the region to help us study the local biodiversity.

-Much of this citizen science research focuses on understanding where species can be found.
+Much of this community science research focuses on understanding where species can be found.
 But photographs can also document interesting and unusual behaviors.
-For example, photographs from a few lucky citizen scientists documented some incredible predation fails.
-In science jargon “predation fails” is termed antipredator behavior, but the word “fail” seems to better capture the look of this hawk that incorrectly assumed a Gopher Snake would be an easy meal.
+For example, photographs from a few lucky community scientists documented some incredible predation fails.
+In science jargon “predation fails” is termed antipredator behavior, but the word “fail” seems to better capture the look of this hawk that incorrectly assumed a gopher snake would be an easy meal.

-Right now, we are entering my favorite time of year for using citizen science to document interesting behaviors in a local species.
+Right now, we are entering my favorite time of year for using community science to document interesting behaviors in a local species.

 It’s alligator lizard mating season, and we need YOUR help in studying their breeding biology!
 I bet you’ve never heard a sentence like this before.
 But we are not kidding.
-We really do need your help, and the help of other citizen scientists across Southern California to document mating behavior in alligator lizards.
+We really do need your help and the help of other community scientists across Southern California to document mating behavior in alligator lizards.

 What are we talking about?

-In the late winter and early spring, alligator lizards mate.
+In the late Winter and early Spring, alligator lizards mate.
 Alligator lizards are found throughout Southern California except in the deserts and are the most widespread lizard species across the Los Angeles Basin.
-Many Angelenos have these lizards in their yard, even though they may not see them very often.
-Be happy if you do have alligator lizards around because they are the gardener’s best friend eating slugs, spiders, caterpillars, and lots of other insects and small invertebrates.
+Many Angelenos have these lizards in their yards, even though they may not see them very often.
+Be happy if you do have alligator lizards around because they are a gardener’s best friend, eating slugs, spiders, caterpillars, and lots of other insects and small invertebrates.
 These lizards prefer cooler, moister conditions so you won’t find them prominently basking on rocks like some of our local lizards (this is why you may not see them even when they are in your yard); instead they will be more hidden under plants and debris, or in cooler, grassy areas along streams and in canyon bottoms, or even using their long tails to help them climb up into bushes in search of food.

 Starting as early as February, alligator lizards in our area start mating.
 Many people who see their courtship behavior might think it is a fight or even cannibalism, but in fact this is alligator lizard love.
 The male bites the female on her neck or head, and they may stay in this position for more than a day.
 It’s possible that they stay paired up for so long because the female is testing the strength of the male, but more research needs to be done on this.
 If they are not disturbed by a predator or other male suitor, usually the pair ends up mating.